-At Surrey Hills we give high priority to reading for pleasure.
+At Surrey Hills All Saints, we give high priority to reading for pleasure.
 Teachers regularly read to the children so that the children get to experience and enjoy all sorts of stories, poems and information books.
 This helps to extend children’s vocabulary and comprehension, as well as supporting their writing.
 Reading is also promoted through special events such as ‘World Book Day’, ‘Shakespeare Week’ and reading challenges.
 The curriculum is supported by engaging texts that inspire work across all subject areas and motivate children to write.

 You can help your child to sound out the letters in words and then to ‘blend’ the sounds together to make a whole word.
 Try not to refer to the letters by their names at first but help your child to focus on the sounds.
 A good understanding of these sounds really does make a difference!